gjanco/mezmo-dd-marketplace/shoreline_license/README.md

    **Note**: Uninstalling the integration automatically removes the associated Datadog dashboard and webhook from your Datadog account.

-Once you've canceled the subscription, Shoreline will reach out to confirm and disconnect your account.
+3. Once you've canceled your subscription, Shoreline will reach out to confirm and disconnect your account.

 ## Support